trinodb/trino/docs/src/main/sphinx/client/cli.rst

 The CLI uses the :doc:`Trino client REST API </develop/client-protocol>` over HTTP/HTTPS to communicate with the coordinator on the cluster.

+The CLI version should be identical to the version of the Trino cluster, or newer.
+Older versions typically work, but only a subset is regularly tested.
+Versions before 350 are not supported.

 .. _cli-installation:

 Installation